alex179ohm/reredigo/README.md

 // close the application.

 redis.idle=10
-// Max idle connections for Poll, see: http://godoc.org/github.com/garyburd/redigo/redis#Pool.
+// Max idle connections in Poll, see: http://godoc.org/github.com/garyburd/redigo/redis#Pool.

 redis.timeout=240
 // Expressed in seconds, after this time the idle connection is closed.